 Talking with your children about alcohol requires preparation.
-You must get the information to answer their questions with the facts.
+You must get information and facts to answer their questions.
 And you need information to give them practical advice on how to deal with the issues important to them.
 It is not enough to tell your teen, “You better not drink!”

 Remember, you were a teenager once

 It's important to try to understand what it's like to be a teenager today.
-Recent studies show that about 75 percent of high school students have tried alcohol.
-Also, more than 25 percent of high school students are binge drinkers.
+Recent studies (2020) show that about 55 percent of high school seniors, 41% of 10th graders, and 21% of 8th graders have tried alcohol in the past year.
+Also 17% of high school seniors, 10% of 10th graders and 5% of 8th graders report binge drinking in the past two weeks.

-Those statistics might increase your fears about what your teens might get into.
-But you need to realize that teens have fears, too.
-They worry about the social pressure they face to drink.
+Despite the fact that these statistics are much lower than they were in 2010, they still might increase your fears about what your teens might get into.
+You also need to remember that teens may have fears too.
+They worry about fitting in and facing peer pressure to drink.

 Model healthy choices